qurbat/blocked-hosts/README.md

 ## Reproducibility

-### blocktest

-ACT Fibernet users can verify a list of blocked hostnames by using the `blocktest.sh` script.
+ACT Fibernet users can verify a list of blocked hostnames by using the `blocktest.sh` script provided in this repository.
 The script expects a response of `IN A 202.83.21.14` to identify a blocked host.

 ```
 ./blocktest.sh compiled_block_list.txt